themiszamani/kamaki-examples/pithos/README_pithos.md

 - Getting Endpoints for pithos
 - Authenticating to Pithos
 - List all containers in the account provided
-- Print objects for all containers
+- Print objects of all containers
+- Print objects of a folder in a container.
+First create a folder in a container.
 - Upload and download (small, and big file)
 - Create a new container and move object
 - Delete and recover